 - who was the birth parent’s spouse at the time of conception or birth of the child

 - who filed a statutory declaration with the birth parent acknowledging that they are the child’s parent, or

-- who married the birth parent after the birth of the child and acknowledged in writing that they are the child’s parent.
+- who married the birth parent after the birth of the child and acknowledged that they are the child’s parent.